 Between 1904 and its closing as Connect Care due to bankruptcy in 2013, 10 significant additions, wings, new buildings and even two more floors were added to its flagship structure, resulting in a sprawling complex that covers eight+ acres in concrete, stone and brick.
 These facilities represent a continuous line of social and public health history in the St. Louis community.
 The Delmar Divine will continue this important history, symbolically and practically.

-The former hospital campus will be reinvented as a hub for social innovation and enterprise.
-A myriad of nonprofits, foundations and community support organizations, whose collective purpose is to improve outcomes in the nonprofit sector, will co-locate and combine resources to promote innovation and exceptional program delivery.
+The former hospital campus has been reinvented as a hub for social innovation and enterprise.
+A myriad of nonprofits, foundations and community support organizations, whose collective purpose is to improve outcomes in the nonprofit sector, have begun co-locate and combine resources to promote innovation and exceptional program delivery since the project’s completion.

-CRG is the developer and Lamar Johnson Collaborative will serve as the architect.
+CRG is the developer and Lamar Johnson Collaborative served as the architect.